arbennett/dl_heat_eq_inversion/README.md

 ## Experimental setup
 ### Basic setup for the "complete" inversion model
-To set up the baseline model we
+To set up the baseline model we will use a simple 1 dimentionsl CNN with nothing special going on.
+The inverse model that we wish to construct is:

+$$
+D(x) \approx f(u(x))
+$$

+The learning process set up in the second notebook highlights the first attempt at this, and works quite well.